Cuddalore Municipal Corporation

-Cuddalore Municipal Corporation is the civic body governing city of Cuddalore in Indian state of Tamil Nadu.
+Cuddalore City Municipal Corporation is the civic body governing city of Cuddalore in Indian state of Tamil Nadu.
 Municipal Corporation mechanism in India was introduced during British Rule with formation of municipal corporation in Madras (Chennai) in 1688, later followed by municipal corporations in Bombay (Mumbai) and Calcutta (Kolkata) by 1762.
-Cuddalore Municipal Corporation is headed by Mayor of city and governed by Commissioner.
+Cuddalore City Municipal Corporation is headed by Mayor of city and governed by Commissioner.

 History and administration

-Cuddalore Municipal Corporation in Cuddalore district was formed in year 2021 and is one of the 21 municipal corporations in Tamil Nadu.
-Cuddalore Municipal Corporation will have a Commissioner, Mayor, a Council, a Standing Committee, a Wards Committee for facilitating various works.
+Cuddalore City Municipal Corporation in Cuddalore district was formed in year 2021 and is one of the 21 municipal corporations in Tamil Nadu.
+Cuddalore City Municipal Corporation will have a Commissioner, Mayor, a Council, a Standing Committee, a Wards Committee for facilitating various works.

+In 2025, Arisipperiyankuppam, Karaiyeravittakuppam, Kuddikadu, Pachayankuppam, Thiruvandipuram, Cuddalore O.T, Gunduuppalavadi, Kondur, Marudadu, Nathapattu, Padirikuppam, Periyakanganankuppam and Thottapattu Village Panchayats are annexed to Cuddalore City Municipal Corporation.

-Factors driving Cuddalore Municipal Corporation
+Factors driving Cuddalore City Municipal Corporation

-Cuddalore Municipal Corporation is driven by following factors:
+Cuddalore City Municipal Corporation is driven by following factors: